 Stay away from any agent or company that gives you obvious red flags such as not being able to explain what you are buying or using high pressure sales tactics.

-With a product like Phoenix Life Insurance Remembrance, you can expect the following rates for someone who is a male nonsmoker looking for a coverage amount of $15,000.
+With a product like Phoenix Life Insurance Remembrance, you can expect the following costs for someone who is a male nonsmoker looking for a coverage amount of $15,000.

 For those ages 30-40, the premium is $360 per year, or $30 per month.
 For those over 40, I have included some sample rates so you can get an idea of what your rate will be.